 Click here for the Elder Index methodology and Elder Index data prior to 2011.

 The new Elder Index Dashboard for 2015 is now available, courtesy of the UCLA Center for Health Policy Research.

 Long-Term Care Data

 The Elder Index does not include the cost of home-based long term care assistance.
 In-home long term care costs can double a senior’s overall expenses.
 Click here for more information.
 Click here for more information on the Elder Index.

-Interested in economic security for those under 65 years?Click here to learn more about the Self-Sufficiency Standard, the county-and-family-specific measure of the minimum income needed for individuals and families under 65 years old.
+Interested in economic security for those under 65 years?Click here to learn more about the Family Needs Calculator (formerly the Self-Sufficiency Standard), the county-and-family-specific measure of the minimum income needed for individuals and families under 65 years old.